alexey-tyurin/a2a-double-validation/README.md

 1. User sends a query to the Manager Agent
 2. Manager Agent sends user query to Safeguard Agent via A2A
-3. Safeguard Agent checks query safety with Guard-2 and returns assessment via A2A
+3. Safeguard Agent checks query safety with Prompt Guard 2 and returns assessment via A2A
 4. If the query is unsafe, Manager Agent rejects it
 5. If safe, Manager Agent sends query to Processor Agent via A2A
 6. Processor Agent processes query with Gemma 3 and returns result via A2A